-- Net sales have increased year-over-year for 24 consecutive quarters through January 31, 2016; - Net sales in fiscal 2015 increased by 31.2% over the prior year to \$304.2 million; - Adjusted EBITDA in fiscal 2015 increased by 27.5% over the prior year to \$34.0 million; - Our retail stores have achieved an average payback of less than two years.
+- Net sales have increased year-over-year for 28 consecutive quarters through January 29, 2017; - Net sales in fiscal 2016 increased by 23.7% over the prior year to \$376.1 million; - Net income in fiscal 2016 decreased by 22.3% over the prior year to \$21.3 million; adjusted for income taxes, as if we had been a "C" corporation at a combined federal, state and local effective income tax rate of 40.0%, net income in fiscal 2016 increased by 23.4% over the prior pro forma net income; - Adjusted EBITDA in fiscal 2016 increased by 21.1% over the prior year to \$41.2 million; - Our retail stores have achieved an average payback of less than two years.

-See "Reconciliation of Net Income to Adjusted EBITDA" section for a reconciliation of our net income to EBITDA and EBITDA to Adjusted EBITDA, both of which are non-U.S. GAAP financial measures.
+See "Reconciliation of Net Income to EBITDA and EBITDA to Adjusted EBITDA" section for a reconciliation of our net income to EBITDA and EBITDA to Adjusted EBITDA, both of which are non-U.S. GAAP financial measures.
 See also the information under the heading "Adjusted EBITDA" in the section "How We Assess the Performance of Our Business" for our definition of Adjusted EBITDA.